SeanKski/academic-kickstart/content/home/skills.md

 +++

+Use the insert mode to write something here:
 # A Skills section created with the Featurette widget.
 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.